ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 This is only needed when ``SomeExceptionWithBacktrace`` should be used as type in the program (e.g. to be able to access the backtraces).
-As already discussed, in very most cases it is fine to stick with ``SomeException`` which is supported by old versions of GHC and those that implement this proposal.
+As already discussed, in most cases it is fine to continue to use ``SomeException`` which is supported both by old versions of GHC and those that implement this proposal.

-In general, it should always be considered if a "down cast" to ``SomeException`` using ``toException`` and ``fromException`` would not be sufficient to solve the issue at hand.
-But, as ``SomeException`` does not carry backtraces, these would be lost.
+In general, "down-casting" to ``SomeException`` will nearly always be a viable option for addressing compatibility concerns at the expense of losing the exception's provenance.

 Type and pattern synonym
 ~~~~~~~~~~~~~~~~~~~~~~~~